TheGamer3514/silly-chat/README.md

 1. Download The Files
 2. Fill out ``config.json``
 3. Run ``main.py``.
 Any required modules will be installed automatically!
+# Contribution
+Do you want to add your own code to the bot?
+Go ahead!
+Make a pull request and i will check over it!
 # Links:
 - [Discord Server](https://discord.gg/3qvpkgWSbF)
 - [Free Hosting](https://panel.sillydev.co.uk)